-(1) Master's and Diploma theses shall be submitted and uploaded in electronic form and published worldwide.
+- (1) Master's theses shall be submitted and uploaded in electronic form and published worldwide.
 This shall not apply to embargoed theses (cf. § 41 (3)).
-Embargoed theses must be handed in to the degree programme as a bound copy.
-The head of the degree programme may demand that in addition to digital publication, the thesis must also be submitted as a bound copy on the basis of curricular provisions.
-Such bound copies must be made available by the student at no charge to the degree programme.
-The number is limited to three bound copies.

-(2) Abstracts of Master's and Diploma theses shall be uploaded in electronic form and published worldwide.
+Embargoed theses must be handed in to the degree or certificate programme as a bound copy and held securely and protected against unauthorised access during the embargo period.
+The head of the degree or certificate programme may demand that in addition to digital publication, the thesis must also be submitted as a bound copy on the basis of curricular provisions.
+Such bound copies must be made available by the student at no charge to the degree or certificate programme.
+The number is limited to three bound copies. - (2) Abstracts of Master's theses shall be uploaded in electronic form and published worldwide.
 In the event of embargoed theses, students shall be entitled to publication of an anonymised version of the abstract.
-The signed declaration must be uploaded separately for data protection reasons and may not be published.

-(3) Upon submission of an academic paper, the author has the right to request that the submitted work not be made accessible for up to five years after submission.
-The head of degree programme shall grant this request if the student is able to demonstrate that important legal or economic interests of the student are at risk.
+The signed declaration must be uploaded separately for data protection reasons and may not be published. - (3) Upon submission of an academic paper, the author has the right to request that the submitted work not be made accessible for up to five years after submission.
+The head of the degree or certificate programme shall grant this request if the student is able to demonstrate that important legal or economic interests of the student are at risk.

-E. Final examinations in Master's and Diploma degree programmes
+E. Final examinations in Master's degree or certificate programmes

-(1) The final examination is designed to determine whether students have acquired the basic skills and competences defined in the modules of the accreditation applications.

-(2) The final examination that concludes a Master's or Diploma degree programme is a general examination consisting of a Master's or Diploma thesis and a board examination.

-(3) The board examination is not made up of several partial exams, but rather is one exam consisting of several parts, i.e. the entire board examination must be retaken if just one part has been assessed as failed.
+- (1) The final general examination is designed to determine whether students have acquired the basic skills and competences defined in the modules of the accreditation or approval applications. - (2) The final examination that concludes a Master's degree programme or certificate programme is a general examination consisting of a Master's thesis and a board examination. - (3) The board examination is not made up of several partial exams, but rather is one exam consisting of several parts, i.e. the entire board examination must be retaken if just one part has been assessed as failed.